Spring Cloud: API-Gateway And Naming-Server Concepts

 - The gateway identifies the route and the microservice to which the request should be forwarded based on the configured routing rules.

-- The gateway consults the Eureka Server to obtain the current instances of the target microservice, including their network locations.
+- The gateway consults the Eureka Server to get the current instances of the target microservice, including their network locations.

 - The Eureka Server responds with the information about the available instances.
 It might return multiple instances if the target microservice is scaled horizontally for high availability.

-- The gateway applies any configured load balancing strategy to select an instance if multiple are available.
+- The gateway applies any configured load balancing strategy to select an instance if multiple is available.

 - The request is forwarded to the chosen microservice instance for handling.